 There are lots of claims made about the medical benefits of cannabidiol.
 There is a growing body of scientific evidence to support many of these claims, but others are more speculative.
 Before you start selling CBD, you should familiarize yourself with the science behind it.
 It’s not very complicated, so don’t worry if you’re not very confident with science.

 CBD is increasingly being used as a painkiller by people who need chronic pain management but don’t want to take the risks of long-term opioid use.

 CBD is also an effective anti-Semitic drug that treats nausea.
 Coupled with its painkilling properties, it is an increasingly popular choice for cancer patients who want to manage their pain, along with chemotherapy-induced nausea.

 Yes.
 CBD is a very safe compound with no established overdose level.
 It also seems to have few if any interactions with other drugs, making it a perfect augmentation and adjunct to other treatment protocols.

 Yes, although this is a little more of a gray area.
 In some parts of the US, all parts of the cannabis plant are illegal, which includes CBD.
 In practice, arrests and prosecutions for CBD possession are exceedingly rare, but they have been known to happen.

 If your business ships CBD to customers, it is your responsibility to make sure that you don’t ship to any country or territory where CBD is illegal.
-In most of the world, you can sell CBD freely, but it is important for you to know where you won’t be able to sell it.
+In most of the world, you can sell CBD products like CBD oil tinctures or CBD softgels freely, but it is important for you to know where you won’t be able to sell it.